xrzks/fw/README.md

 # fw

-A simple file watcher CLI that watches directories or files for changes and executes commands.
+A file watcher CLI that watches directories or files for changes and executes commands.
+Built with Go, powered by [fsnotify](https://github.com/fsnotify/fsnotify) and [urfave/cli](https://github.com/urfave/cli).

 ## Features

-- Watch directories or files
+- Watch files or directories (recursive)
 - Execute one or more commands on file changes
-- Configurable debounce delay to handle rapid-fire events
+- Built-in 500ms debounce to coalesce rapid-fire events
-- Shows which file and operation triggered command execution
-- Simple, language-agnostic CLI - works with any project
+- Automatic watching of newly created subdirectories
+- Debug logging mode
+- Graceful shutdown via SIGINT/SIGTERM

 ## Usage